eharris128/engineering/README.md

 We are in the early stage of our journey, but we have enough money to get us through COVID and beyond.

+## Engineering Principles

+1. We share a common cloud-native mindset and a platform thinking DNA.

+2. We have a `written down` and transparent culture that enables our remote first asynchronous approach to engineering.

+3. We have a lightweight engineering process based on trust, self-alignment and visibility.

+4. We self-align optimizing for the needs of our organization first avoiding local optimization.

+5. We don’t design by committee.

+6. We create stage appropriate designs that can evolve and that can be thrown away when necessary.

+7. We optimize for evolvable architecture building an extensible and composable system with disposable components using an API first approach.

+8. We optimize our designs for people first and machines second.

+9. We use what we build.

+10. We learn fast, learn a lot and learn together.

+11. We share knowledge and give back to the tech community.

+See the [`Engineering Principles`](engineering_principles.md) page to learn more.

 ## What You’ll be Working With